-TABLE 9.4.C.1.A - RESIDENTIAL I BUILDING TYPES AND DES IGN STANDARDS 1.
+TABLE 9.4.C.1.A - RESIDENTIAL BUILDING TYPES AND DESIGN STANDARDS 1.
 BUI LDING TYPES AND DEFINITIONS ROWHOUSE (RH) ON SEPARATE LOT ROWHOUSE (RH) ON COMMON LOT 1.
-DEF INITION A small footprint attached single family residential building with narrow massing and located on an individual lot.
-Each dwelling unit is separated horizontally by a common wall and groups of buildings may be separated by a common driveway or community space.
-A small footprint attached single family residential building with narrow massing and located on a common lot with other units.
+DEF single family residential building with narrow massing and located on an individual lot.
+Each dwelling unit is separated horizontally by a common wall and groups of buildings may be separated by a common driveway or single family resident building with narrow massing and located common lot with oth separated horizontall common walls and groups of buildings may be separated by a common driveway or buildings may be sep A small footprint attached single family residential building with narrow massing and located on a common lot with other units.
 Each dwelling unit is separated horizontally by common walls and groups of buildings may be separated by a common driveway or community space.
-2. LOT STANDARDS V 1 2.1 Lot Size (S.F.)
+2. LOT STANDARDS • 1 2.1 Lot Size (S.F.)
 (Min.)
 1,200 S.F.
 1,200 S.F.
 2.2 Frontage (Min./Max.)
 18 Ft. / 24 Ft.
 18 Ft. / 24 Ft.
 2.3 Front Yard Build-To-Zone (Min./Max.)
 5 Ft./15 Ft.
 5 Ft./15 Ft.
 2.4 Side Yard Setback (Min.)
 0 Ft.
 (15 Feet if Detached) 0 Ft.
 (15 Feet if Detached) 2.5 Rear Yard Setback (Min.)
 15 Ft.
 15 Ft.
 2.6 Outdoor Amenity Space Lot Coverage (Min.)
 15% 15% 3.
 DES IGN STANDARDS 3.1 Building Height (Max.)
 2.5 Stories/35 Ft.
 2.5 Stories/35 Ft.
 3.2 Street Facing Wall Width (Min./Max.)
 18 Ft. / 24 Ft.
 18 Ft. / 24 Ft.
 3.3 Street Facing Entrance Not Required Not Required 3.4 Maximum Building Footprint (SF) Not Required Not Required 4.
-ADD ITIONAL STANDARDS 4.1 Off-street parking is not allowed between the buildings.
+ADD ITIONAL STANDARDS • 4.1 Off-street parking is not allowed between the buildings.
 Off-street parking is not allowed between the buildings.
 4.2 A maximum of 8 units can be attached by a common wall before accessway of 20 feet is provided for pedestrians, vehicles or Outdoor Amenity Space.
 A maximum of 8 units can be attached by a common wall before accessway of 20 feet is provided for pedestrians, vehicles or Outdoor Amenity Space.